lucasbernardodev/lucasbernardodev/README.md

 Hi 👋 My name is Lucas!
 ==========================

-I am also a student at FAESO - Financial Management course
+I am also a student at UNIFIO - Software Engineering

 * 🌍  I'm based in Bernardino de Campos, São Paulo, Brazil
 * ✉️  You can contact me at [lucasdevs@protonmail.com](mailto:lucasdevs@protonmail.com)